-Designing land-based projects that are sustainable can be challenging with the numerous issues involved, including rising land costs, conservation factors and energy concerns.
-Today, it takes contributions from multiple professions to achieve successful design solutions.
+Designing land-based projects that are sustainable present challenges due to all the factors involved, such as land costs, conservation issues and energy concerns.
+Today, it takes contributions from multiple professions as well as local stakeholders to achieve successful design solutions.
 This trend is resulting in double-digit growth in professions involved in design and planning, according to the U.S. Bureau of Labor Statistics.
-To prepare professionals to help lead complex sustainable design and planning projects, Penn State has Graduate Programs in Geodesign, delivered entirely online.

 Penn State’s Graduate Programs in Geodesign are delivered entirely online to prepare professionals to lead complex sustainable design and planning projects.

 (1) From Flaxman, M. (2010), Geodesign Summit, Redlands, CA